-The School Hall is used by a number of community groups to run activities such as Dance.
+The School Hall is used by a number of community groups to run activities.
+The hall or school facilities are available to hire.
+Please see the Principal if you are interested in any leasing of school buildings.

 CUSTODY OF CHILDREN